wink-link/winklink-doc/docs/en/vrf.md

 ```

 ::: tip
-It is for important safety concern that you use file to provide private information instead of command line.
+It is for important safety concerns that you use files to provide private information instead of the command line.
 In the production environment, set the permission of the private file `vrfKeyStore` as 600, meaning that only the owner can read or write the data.
 :::

 ### Start a Node